Martian01/mrhttpd/Readme.md

 Mrhttpd is always started without parameters.
 If it has been configured to detach from the foreground process (option DETACH), it will send itself into the background and the foreground process will exit immediately.
 In either case you can do a test run from a local web browser by pointing it towards http://localhost:8080/ (or whatever host name, port and resource is appropriate in your case).

 Mrhttpd will not read any configuration file at runtime.
 All parameters have been compiled into the binary.
 For that reason mrhttpd will accept a SIGHUP signal but it will not do anything.
+(NB: the SIGHUP signal is traditionally used to make servers re-read their configuration.)

 Mrhttpd can be stopped by sending it the SIGINT or the SIGTERM signal, i.e. you can say any of the following: